Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 https://my-beautiful.site/search?name=Hand-crafted exclusive: finest tote bag!
 ```

-However, some characters, like spaces, colons `:`, or commas `,`, aren't valid in URLs.
-Other characters, like question marks `?`, equal signs `=`, or ampersands `&`, can be used in URLs, but have special meanings.
+According to the Internet standard for URLs ([RFC 1738](https://datatracker.ietf.org/doc/html/rfc1738)), some characters, including spaces, colons `:`, or commas `,`, aren't valid in URLs.
+Other characters, like question marks `?`, equal signs `=`, or ampersands `&`, have special meanings when used in a URL.
 If we want to use any of these characters as data in our URL, we need to encode them using a process called _URL encoding_, which replaces the invalid characters with valid character combinations.

 ```
 https://my-beautiful.site/search?name=Hand-crafted%20exclusive%3A%20finest%20tote%20bag%21